arkovia/acts/crimes-act.md

 - another citizen is being attacked, or in immediate danger from an attack

 #### Segment 2 - Results of Self-Defence
-- Manslaughter, if a result of self-defence, may be pardoned if manslaughter was unintentional.
+A person who has been proven to use self-defence may be pardoned for any crimes that were caused due to theiir attempt at self-protection.

 ### Section 5 - Offences Against the Person
 #### Segment 1 - Assault
 Assault against a person is an offence.

 #### Segment 2 - Rape
-Rape against a person is an offence.
+Rape is an offence, including rape against persons and animals.

 #### Segment 3 - Murder
-##### Conspiracy of Murder
+##### Segment 1 - Conspiracy of Murder
-Conspiring to attempt murder is an offence
+Conspiring to attempt murder is an offence.

-##### Attempt of Murder
+##### Segment 2 - Attempt of Murder
-Attempt to murder is an offence
+Attempt to murder is an offence, and shall ccarry the same consequences under law as murder.

-##### Murder
+##### Segment 3 - Murder
 Murder is an offence

 #### Segment 4 - Manslaughter
-Manslaughter is an offence
+Manslaughter is an offence.

 #### Segment 5 - Threats
-Threats are an offence
+Threats to commit a crime are an offence, although those threats must have true intention.

 #### Segment 6 - Bodily Harm
-Intentional bodily harm against other persons is an offence
+Intentional bodily harm against other persons is an offence.

 #### Segment 7 - Against Law Enforcement
-Attacks against law enforcement is an offence
+Attacks against law enforcement is an offence.

 #### Segment 8 - Slavery and Servitude
 Persons who enslave or force servitude of other persons are guilty of this offence